 Natural Science and Engineering Research Council Undergraduate Student Research Award Program (NSERC USRA)

-The Pure Mathematics Department participates in the NSERC USRA program.
-These awards allow outstanding undergraduate students to work in conjunction with faculty members in an academic research environment.
+An NSERC USRA is a financial award that allows outstanding undergraduate students to work for a semester with a faculty member, in an academic research environment.

 Am I eligible to apply for an NSERC USRA?